 Sociology is offered at undergraduate level in a range of degree programmes, and at postgraduate level .
 The Sociology staff at University of Limerick have a wide range of teaching and research interests which are reflected in the content of modules available to Sociology students.
-As well as modules in theory and research methods we offer, amongst others, modules that examine the media, gender, work, development, health, and poverty.
+As well as modules in theory and research methods we offer, amongst others, modules that examine the media, gender, work, development, health, hate crime and poverty.

 The Department of Sociology is also home to Gender Culture and Society.